AdobeDocs/graphql-mesh-gateway/src/pages/gateway/hooks.md

 You cannot use hooks to modify the request or the response.
 If you want to manipulate data, we recommend that you use [custom resolvers](./extending-unified-schema.md).

-Hook transforms increase processing time.
+Hooks increase processing time.
 Use them sparingly if processing time is important.
 Hooks are executed in the order you provide them.
 However, any `blocking` hooks execute before non-blocking hooks.

 ## Hook arguments